Keyboard shortcuts

 x..y..<z

-Construct a signed integer array whose first elements is x, and which proceeds upwards with a stride of y-x until reaching z (exclusive).
-The ..y part can be elided in which case a stride of 1 is used.
+Construct a signed integer array whose first element is x, which proceeds upwards with a stride of y-x until reaching z (exclusive).
+The ..y part may be elided, in which case a stride of 1 is used.
 A run-time error occurs if z is less than x or y, or if x and y are the same value.

 This holds only if n is a variable or constant.